SIAM Journal on Computing

 Although many BMMC permutations of practical interest fall into subclasses that might be explicitly invoked within the source code, this paper shows how to quickly detect whether a given vector of target addresses specifies a BMMC permutation.
 Thus, one can determine efficiently at run time whether a permutation to be performed is BMMC and then avoid the general-permutation algorithm and save parallel I/Os by using the BMMC permutation algorithm herein.

 Cormen, Thomas H.; Sundquist, Thomas; and Wisniewski, Leonard F., "Asymptotically Tight Bounds for Performing BMMC Permutations on Parallel Disk Systems" (1998).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2065.